fbpx

 Viewing Platforms / Areas

 We have a mixture of viewing platforms and viewing areas, please make the stewards in these areas aware if you require access.
-Access will be granted to those with the correct wristband & lanyard, which you will receive when you arrive at the Accessible Campsite and are limited to 2 per party.
+Access will be granted to those with the correct wristband & lanyard, which you will receive when you arrive at the Accessible Campsite and are limited to 2 per party (1 wristband and 1 lanyard).
 The person with accessible requirements will receive a wristband and their Personal Assistant will receive a removable lanyard that can be swapped between other members of their party.

 Viewing platforms are available at the Woods Stage, the Garden Stage and the Big Top.
-Viewing areas are available at the Tipi and the Talking Heads stage.
+Viewing areas are available at the Folly and the Talking Heads stage.
 Unfortunately, we cannot offer a viewing area for The Boat as of yet.
 The platforms and viewing areas operate on a first-come, first-served basis and we cannot guarantee access at busy times.
 If the viewing platforms or areas are full, we will operate a one-in, one-out process.
+We would advise you to arrive early if it is an act you are particularly keen to see.

 EOTR will provide some chairs for each viewing platform and area, however, you may also bring your own, providing the chair isn’t too large or obstructive.
+If you cannot see any chairs available on the Viewing Platform, please ask a steward if there are any more.
 We ask you to be mindful of others when bringing your own chair onto the viewing platforms & areas.
 If you decide to leave the platform or area and you have brought your own chair, you must take it with you when you go.

 The nearest accessible toilet to the Woods Stage is 50m behind to the right.
-The Big Top is outside and down towards the Woods Stage, approx 100m.
-The Tipi Stage is on the way to the Wonderland, approx 100m.
-The Garden Stage is to the left of the platform just down the line of hedges about 50m.
+The nearest accessible toilet to the Big Top is outside and down towards the Woods Stage, approx 100m.
+The nearest accessible toilet to the Folly Stage is on the way to the Wonderlands, approx 100m.
+The nearest accessible toilet to Garden Stage is to the left of the Viewing Platform, just down the line of hedges, approx 50m.

 Accessible Campsite Facilities

 You can park very close to your tent in Accessible Camping and there are toilets and showers within 30m.
 Please speak to the campsite stewards for help with anything else you need to make your stay comfortable and safe.
-We will try to accommodate as much as we can.
+They will try to accommodate as much as they can.

 Charging Stations